 In the aftermath of a terrorist attack in the United States, we often see the public come together to mourn the loss of life and stand with the survivors.
 Over the past few decades, the U.S. has been through quite a few major attacks and each of them has shaped either policy, security protocol, public mindset, or a combination of all three.

 The attacks on 9/11 had extraordinarily significant effects on everything from airport security to the creation or restructuring of over 250 government agencies/organizations, including the Department of Homeland Security.
 The TSA (Transportation Security Administration) was a major addition to airports post 9/11.
 It was created to screen passengers and their belongings to try and prevent dangerous people or objects from getting onto a plane and jeopardizing the safety of all those on board.
-The Department of Homeland Security was created less than 2 weeks after 9/11 and its primary objective is to protect the U.S. from terrorists attacks and other such dangers.
+The Department of Homeland Security was created less than 2 weeks after 9/11 and its primary objective is to protect the U.S. from terrorist attacks and other such dangers.
 One of the most controversial changes in the wake of 9/11 was the creation of the USA PATRIOT Act (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism).
 This act gives the government the right to seize any tangible material from any individual, wiretap any individual, or conduct surveillance on

 any individual who they suspect is involved in terrorist activity, all without a warrant.
 It also helps law enforcement, defense, and intelligence agencies to communicate and share information better, and made the punishments for committing terrorism harsher.
-There have also been a dramatic increase in the amount of hate crimes against Muslims in America after 9/11, they are 5 times more frequent than they were before the attacks.
+There has also been a dramatic increase in the amount of hate crimes against Muslims in America after 9/11, they are 5 times more frequent than they were before the attacks.